See my publications list for insight on the full body of my work.

 My dissertation examined the underrepresentation of women in computing using critical discourse analysis as method: Culture Not Numbers: Dilemmas and Discourse in the Underrepresentation of Women in Computing.

 - Payette, S. D., Culture Not Numbers: Dilemmas and Discourses of the Underrepresentation of Women in Computing, 2018, available at ProQuest Dissertations & Theses Global (#2108516183) and online in open access at https://doi.org/10.7298/X4VD6WP5

 Gender and Computing.
 The study of the history of computing reveals a rich history of women in programming.
 Peaking in the 1980s, women’s participation has declined since then (both in academic degrees and in practice.

 This pieces considers the discourse of two competing paradigms of programming in the 1960s.

 - Payette, S., “Hopper and Dijkstra: Crisis, Revolution, and the Future of Programming,” IEEE Annals of the History of Computing, vol. 36, no. 4, October-December 2014, http://ieeexplore.ieee.org/document/6982140/

-- Privacy and the social and technical complexities of how policy and technical design interact.
-I look at issues from the perspective of Internet as infrastructure, the Web as providing platforms for data and collaboration, and mobile applications as supporting ubiquitous access.
+Knowledge Infrastructure, Policy and Privacy.
+I consider issues from the perspective of knowledge infrastructure, especially Web platforms for data access and collaboration, and mobile applications that support ubiquitous access.